brettwooldridge/HikariCP/README.md

 HikariConfig config = new HikariConfig(props);
 HikariDataSource ds = new HikariDataSource(config);
 ```

+There is also a System property available, ``hikaricp.configurationFile``, that can be used to specify the
+location of a properties file.
+If you intend to use this option, construct a ``HikariConfig`` or ``HikariDataSource``
+instance using the default constructor and the properties file will be loaded.

 #### HikariConfig vs. HikariDataSource
 The advantage of configuring via ``HikariConfig`` over ``HikariDataSource`` is that when using the ``HikariConfig`` we know at ``DataSource`` construction-time what the configuration is, so the pool can be initialized at that point.
 However, when using ``HikariDataSource`` alone, we don't know that you are *done* configuring the DataSource until ``getConnection()`` is called.
 In that case, ``getConnection()`` must perform an additional check to see if the pool has been initialized yet or not.
 The cost (albeit small) of this check is incurred on every invocation of ``getConnection()`` in that case.